Our Music Teachers

 Ed Diaz (Guitar)

-Ed holds a Bachelor of Arts degree in Music from WCSU.
-There, he studied with some of New England’s finest professors in both the classical and jazz genres.
-Over his many years of study, he has had private lessons with (in chronological order): Pat Russo (rock/metal) Ron Stebbins (classical/jazz) Steve Famiglietti (jazz)Jamie Begian (jazz) Chris Morrison (jazz/fusion) Ed has played all over the state with his band Clearlight Industries.
-Thomas Pizzola of the New Haven Advocate wrote that “Diaz is an accomplished guitarist, able to whip off ripping solos and make it look effortless”.
-Many of Ed’s students have gone on to form bands of their own.
-Some have even pursued music at the collegiate level.
-He’s is an extremely versatile musician, having studied most every guitar style imaginable.
-Ed is comfortable playing anything from a classical to jazz to metal and everything in between.
-He keeps current in the latest guitar developments whether it be guitar-synth or fretless guitar.
-When not playing guitar, Ed can often be found in the studio producing and engineering.
-As the owner of a project studio, he keeps up on all the latest music-related hardware and software.
+When not playing guitar, Ed can often be found in the studio producing and engineering, and as the owner of a project studio, he keeps up on all the latest music-related hardware and software.
 He even builds and configures computer audio systems for use as production stations.
 So, whether you’re a beginner looking for a proper foundation, a hobbyist looking to address specific areas of you’re playing, or an experienced player looking to take their playing to the next level, Ed likely has the knowledge and experience to help you get there.

 JC Caillouette (All Instruments/Theory)

-As a musician, JC has over fourty years of experience in playing and performing on musical instruments.
-He studied for six years with the late dr ummer Jim Roszelle from the Hartt School of Music and the group Spiral.
+As a musician, JC has over forty years of experience in playing and performing on musical instruments.
+He studied for six years with the late drummer Jim Roszelle from the Hartt School of Music and the group Spiral.
 JC then studied for six years with world renowned and internationally recognized jazz drummer Ed Soph.
 Ed has performed with Stan Kenton, Woody Herman, Clark Terry, Eddie Daniels and countless others along with presenting master classes throughout the world.
-JC went on to study percussion for four years with Constance Coghlan, principal percussionist of the U.S. Coast Guard Band.
-JC has performed with many area bands and has performed many shows as the former drummer for the “On Stage Performers.”
-He is a former member of the “JC Lentini Band” of New Britain and the Rock/Blues band “TBC.”
-As a conductor, JC has been with the Augusta Curtis Concert Band since 2005.
-JC obtained a Master of Music Education Degree from CCSU, where he received the President’s award for Academic Excellence in the field of Music.
-Although JC is an accomplished musician and teacher on most instruments, he is presently JC Music’s faculty member offering specialized musical studies to those students seeking instruction beyond a musical instrument

-Jeff Howey (Voice/Piano/Guitar/Clarinet)
+Jeff Howey (Voice/Piano/Guitar/Ukulele/Clarinet)

 Paul attended ECSU and graduated in 2013 with a Bachelor’s in Music Performance, specifically mallet percussion.
 He has been a percussionist since age 8 and a pianist since age 14.
 Paul has played with the Hamden Symphony Orchestra, the WesWinds Ensemble at Wesleyan, and the Augusta Curtis Concert Band in Meriden.